egor-tensin/cmake-common/README.md

 ### CI

-Utility scripts `ci-boost` and `ci-cmake` allow building Boost and CMake projects on multiple CI systems.
+Utility scripts `ci-boost` and `ci-build` allow building Boost and CMake projects on multiple CI systems.
 They work by calling the generic scripts from above, auto-filling some parameters from environment variables.